Phnom Penh railway station

 Scheduled passenger train services between Phnom Penh and Sihanoukville resumed in May 2016 after having been suspended for 14 years.
 After that, many passenger train service continue to resume.
 As of May 2021, there is scheduled train service between Phnom Penh to Krong Pursat, Krong Battambang, Krong Sisophon, and Poipet.
 There will be a passenger train service from Phnom Penh to Bangkok by 2022.

-In April 2018, trains operated by Royal Railway began running express from Phnom Penh International Airport to Phnom Penh railway station.
+From April 2018 until 2020, trains operated by Royal Railway began running express from Phnom Penh International Airport to Phnom Penh railway station.
 As of 2019, Royal Railway runs 44 trains each day, and 15–16 freight trains to Sihanoukville and Poipet.

 Construction

 The process of building the station was hampered by the rainy season.
 "A considerable advance was thus taken during the first year and, in 1931, the Company concentrated all her effort on the one hand on the Phnom Penh train station, including embankments, buildings and facilities, which are of an exceptional importance, and secondly on ballast supplies.
 Meanwhile, nature, so often hostile in Cambodia, became the main auxiliary against the engineers by packing embankments and consolidating them with vegetation.
 Good weather having returned, work actively resumed with the rehabilitation of the embankments and the levelling of the platform."

 The station was built in 1932 from reinforced concrete to service the railway to Battambang.